For in the end, it is not the things we did that we regret, but the things we left undone, the words left unspoken, the dreams left unfulfilled.

 ~ Toshikazu Kawaguchi

 The idea that time accelerates as we age is accurate.
-We reach an age when we realize the probable time we have left is equal to or less than the time we have lived, which brings a realness to mortality.
+We reach an age when we realize that the probable time we have left is equal to or less than the time we have lived, which brings a stark reality to mortality.
 We can count how many more holidays we may spend or how many weeks we will see certain friends who live far away.
-How long will our bodies allow us to continue the activities we love, or when is it appropriate to change our perspective of how we do things?
+How long will our bodies allow us to continue the activities we love, or when is it appropriate to change our perspective on how we do things?
 It is also a time to fulfill our dreams.

 Often, we picture aging based on the examples we have around us.
 I was fortunate to have a mother and grandmother full of grace and joie de vivre: life.
 Rarely did either one speak of aches or pains, which I am sure they had, nor did they blame age on the many changes that slowly became normal.
 It was simply part and parcel of a new phase of living.
 Both had a curiosity for people that kept them well-versed and youthful.
 Their dreams were fulfilled by living a tranquil, abundant, and healthy life.